Greeshraj/chat-application/README.md

    - Create a ZegoCloud account for video calls.
 Add the required keys to your `.env.local` file.

 6. **Run the App:**
    - Start the app with `npm run dev`.
+   - Open new terminal /powershell and run with `npx convex dev`.
 The app should now be running locally.
+   - Keep in mind when you run the convex server, dont close it, keep it running.

 ---